Sheepolution/classroom/README.md

 end
 ```

 The `class` type allows you to set one or multiple classes as the type of the property.
 The value that has been passed will not be set as the default value of that property, unless the prefix `true_` is added after the `class_` prefix.
-If you want to specify for clarity that the value should not set, the prefix `false_` can be used instead.
+If you want to specify for clarity that the value should not be set, the prefix `false_` can be used instead.

 ```lua
 NPC = Class()